renaomin/starter-hugo-academic/content/home/research.md

 # An instance of the Portfolio widget.
 # Documentation: https://wowchemy.com/docs/page-builder/
 widget: portfolio

-# This file represents a page section.
+headless: true # This file represents a page section. active = true  # Activate this widget? true/false
-headless: true

-# Order that this section appears on the page.
+weight: 30 # Order that this section appears on the page.
-weight: 30

 title: 'Research'
 subtitle: ''